 What is The Courage Fund?

 When the Severe Acute Respiratory Syndrome (SARS) outbreak was detected in Singapore back in 2003, TCF was established to provide support for SARS victims and healthcare workers.
-With the COVID-19 outbreak hitting Singapore in 2020, TCF was relaunched to provide relief to healthcare workers and lower-income households affected by the COVID-19 outbreak.
+With the COVID-19 outbreak hitting Singapore in 2020, TCF was relaunched to provide relief to healthcare workers and lower-income households affected by the COVID-19 pandemic.

-With the assistance of Community Chest, who assisted in rallying the community to donate, TCF has received approximately $18.5 million in donations for COVID-19 as of 31 January 2022, with an estimated $7.4 million being disbursed to more than 6,660 beneficiaries.
+With the assistance of Community Chest, who helped in rallying the community to donate, TCF has received approximately $18.5 million in donations for COVID-19 as of 31 January 2022, with an estimated $7.4 million being disbursed to more than 6,660 beneficiaries.

 On 14 February 2022, the eligibility criteria for TCF was adjusted to prioritise healthcare workers who are at the frontline of Singapore’s fight against COVID-19.
 Read the full press release of the adjustments here.